New European Commentary

 The final couplet of the Song is one of bitter sarcasm, typical of the worst order of romantic breakup.
 Solomon says that his "companions"- the daughters of Jerusalem whom she had so hated- are listening carefully to her, as he is.
 And she responds by telling him to run away, whilst still calling him her "beloved"- for although jealousy is cruel as the grave, her love for him was unquenchable by many waters.
 Or perhaps this too is sarcasm.
 So the Song ends with Solomon in rather a bad light- off to his next women, whilst the Egyptian girl walks off the scene bitterly protesting her love for him and how she's a victim of circumstance and Israelite jealousy.
 Yet Solomon, presumably, authored the Song.
 I read it therefore in the same way as I do Ecclesiastes- his jaded statement of how life has been for him, how he sought fulfilment of his human lusts but it never worked out, leaving him with a tragic sense of unfulfilment because he had not gone God's way.

 We may well enquire why the Song was written and preserved.
 For who wants to keep such a record of a failed relationship, of passion which turned to pain?
 It is here that Divine inspiration comes into play.
 For the recording of it was inspired, as was the record of the nihilism of Solomon in Ecclesiastes, for our learning.
 That we might see the end of sin, of thinking that mere possession of God's truth is enough, and not personalizing it.
 Another take is that the girl was indeed the daughter of Pharaoh (Song 7:1), and despite this stormy start to their relationship, the break up of Song 8 was only temporary and they did in fact marry; see on Song 3:4.
+Indeed he found her hands were as bands, as he laments in Ecclesiastes and Proverbs about the bad woman.
 And yet the Song of Songs is preserved as a record of how unspiritual relationships don't ultimately work.
 For she turned away his heart from Yahweh to the idols of Egypt.
 In the end, despite the apparent victory of Solomon's lust and power at the end of the Song, it is she who wins.
 For she turns his heart away from Yahweh and Israel, and to her idols and Egypt.